virtual-labs/exp-lorawan-dei/experiment/aim.md

-To create IoT Application using LORAWAN and ESP8266/ESP32.
+## Aim

+To simulate long-range, low-power communication using LoRaWAN integrated with ESP8266/ESP32 for IoT applications.
+The objective is to understand gateway communication, device registration, and LPWAN-based data transmission.